Siebel CRM Licensing

 Partner Organization is an external third-party business entity providing value-added services in marketing and selling your products.
 Depending upon the type of industry, partner organizations play different roles and are recognized by different names, such as resellers, distributors, agents, dealers, or brokers.

 Registered User: is defined as an individual authorized by you to use the programs installed on a single server or multiple servers, regardless of whether the individual is actively using the programs at any given time.
-Registered Users shall be only your business partners and/or customers, not your employees.
+Registered Users shall be limited to your business partners and/or customers, excluding your employees.

 Siebel – Compliance Risks